 • The Glasses Drive

-The first step of the mission is to collect as many children’s eyeglasses as possible.
-The goal is to collect at least 500 pairs before the mission begins, so that a wide range of prescriptions will be available on site.
+The first step of the mission is to collect as many pairs of children’s glasses as possible.
+The goal is to collect at least 500 pairs before the mission begins, so that a wide range of prescription options will be available on site.

-Once all the eyeglasses have been collected, the students will need to clean, sort, and label them so that distribution during the mission can be as quick and easy as possible.
+Once all the glasses have been collected, the students will need to clean, sort, and label them so that distribution during the mission is as simple and quick as possible.

 • Departure for the mission

-After completing these two crucial steps, the students will finally fly from Paris to Nairobi, Kenya.
+After these two crucial steps, the students will finally fly from Paris to Nairobi, Kenya.

-For two weeks, they will travel throughout the village of Taïta to visit schools and conduct vision screenings.
-Children who need corrective lenses will be provided with glasses immediately.
+For two weeks, they will travel throughout the village of Taïta to visit children in schools and conduct vision screenings.
+Children who need corrective eyewear will be provided with glasses immediately.

 • Return to France

-After completing their mission, the students will return to France to attend the FFEO conference in Paris and present the results of this initiative.
-In this way, they hope to raise the profile of their respective universities and inspire other students to get involved in humanitarian missions.
+After their mission, the students will return to France to attend the FFEO conference in Paris and present the results of this initiative.
+In this way, they hope to raise the profile of their respective faculties and inspire other students to participate in humanitarian missions.

 Support Julie's project